nixworks/public/news/2011/09/21/index.md

 _Context: Iran, Shane Bauer and Josh Fattal_

 ### [Turkey signs an accord with North Cyprus to explore for oil and gas in the Mediterranean in response to a decision by the Government of Cyprus to drill for oil. ](/news/2011/09/21/turkey-signs-an-accord-with-north-cyprus-to-explore-for-oil-and-gas-in-the-mediterranean-in-response-to-a-decision-by-the-government-of-cypr.md)
-_Context: Government of Cyprus, Mediterranean, North Cyprus, Turkish_
+_Context: Government of Cyprus, Mediterranean, North Cyprus, Turkey_

 ### [Troy Davis case:The United States Supreme Court decides to delay the execution of Troy Davis, superseding the Georgia State Board of Pardons and Paroles rejection of the request for death row clemency. ](/news/2011/09/21/troy-davis-case-pthe-united-states-supreme-court-decides-to-delay-the-execution-of-troy-davis-superseding-the-georgia-state-board-of-pardon.md)
 Convicted murderer Troy Davis was executed late Wednesday after the U.S. Supreme Court rejected a last-minute appeal.